Carsten Bach

-Carsten Bach Riis (born 9 December 1975 in Holstebro) is a Danish politician, who was a member of the Folketing for the Liberal Alliance from 2015 to 2019.
+Carsten Bach Riis (born 9 December 1975) is a Danish politician, who was a member of the Folketing for the Liberal Alliance from 2015 to 2019.

 Political career

 Bach was elected into parliament at the 2015 Danish general election, where he received 1,931 votes.
 This was enough for one of the Liberal Alliance's levelling seats.
 In the 2019 election he received 734 votes and did not get reelected.